 For Smith, the product had to tick three boxes.
 “It had to taste great, it had to be good for you, and it had to perform in coffee, and I feel proud we have achieved that … God knows it hasn’t been easy.”

 Happy Happy Soy Boy is a smooth and creamy dairy-free alternative designed to work with the natural acidity of espresso coffee.
 It’s free from stabilisers, emulsifiers, kombu and GMOs (genetically modified organisms), and has 31 per cent less sugar than its leading competitors, although the sodium level is higher (Happy's 187mg to Bonsoy's 97mg).
-And six months after its launch it’s now available in more than 1000 cafes across the country.
+It’s now available in more than 1000 cafes across the country.

 As the brand’s kawaii (cute culture) millennial-pink packaging and name would suggest, Happy Happy Soy Boy has its roots in Japan.
 It’s made in partnership with Japan’s oldest family-owned soy company, which has 400 years of soy experience.
 HHSB is made by soaking whole soybeans, which are then finely ground, filtered and blended with four ingredients: water, salt, brown sugar and calcium carbonate (a natural mineral).

 There’s a lot of buzz about the environmental benefits of switching to plant-based milks.
 A recent study, used in this excellent report by the BBC suggests a glass of milk results in three times the greenhouse gas emissions of non-dairy milks.